Amtrak Blue Water

 Amtrak Blue Water add-ons

-Here are a few things you can add to your reservations for a fee, but keep in mind space can be limited.
+For a fee, you can add the following to your reservation.
+Keep in mind that space can be limited:

 • Bike service may not be available at all stations.

-Check out Amtrak’s bike policy before booking your bike on this train.
+• Check the official Amtrak bike policy before booking your bike on this train.

-• You need to add your pet to your reservation.
+• Space for pets can be limited, so you need to add your pet to your reservation.

 • After completing your reservation, you will receive the necessary paperwork, which you can find in the My Trip section.

-• Before booking, look at Amtrak’s pet policy and print out the documentation.
+• Before booking, review Amtrak’s pet policy and print out the documentation.

 Amtrak Wi-Fi